nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Format: `delete/TYPE/NAME`

-Example of usage: User enters `delete/cpu/intel 10990x` to delete a cpu named 'intel 10990x' from the list of components.
+Example of usage: Enter `delete/cpu/intel 10990x` to delete a cpu named 'intel 10990x' from the list of components.

 Expected outcome: The program will delete a cpu named 'intel 10990x' from the list of components.